rmetzler/bliki/wiki/ethics/linkedin-intro.md

 end user can make an informed decision as to whether

 * to ignore Intro at all, or
-* to use Intro with a dedicated "LinkedIn Only" email account, or
+* to use Intro with a dedicated “LinkedIn Only” email account, or
 * to use Intro with everything

 LinkedIn's own marketing materials outline _absolutely none_ of these risks.